kajott/adventofcode/2018/09/README.md

 But then part 2 came and blow everything apart.
 Item insertion and deletion on arrays are _O(n)_ operations, making the whole puzzle _O(n²)_ when implemented this way.
 Instead of taking 100 times longer, it takes 10k times longer; too much to be manageable, let alone in a relatively slow language like Python!

-So I had no other choice than to re-implement the whole thing with a *proper* circular doubly-linked list, after a frustating failed attempt at splitting the large list into multiple smaller sub-list (i.e. a two-level tree).
+So I had no other choice than to re-implement the whole thing with a *proper* circular doubly-linked list, after a frustrating failed attempt at splitting the large list into multiple smaller sub-list (i.e. a two-level tree).
 For whatever reason (hey, it was 7 AM and I was tired!)
 I made the proper implementation in C first and only "backported" it to Python later.

 _(Fun fact: Juggling around with references in (doubly-)linked lists never ceases to inflict headaches, no matter how often you implemented that already!)_